Guitar Strumming Patterns

 100 Bpm

-You have had it easy so far just strumming down and up, but now for a little harder strum.
+So far, you've just been strumming down and up, but now we'll introduce a slightly harder strum.

-When you strum downwards on the beat only play the low bass string.
+When you strum down on the beat, only play the low bass string.

-And then strum all the strings on the next downstroke and upstroke, this is a common strum in country and folk.
+Then, strum all the strings on the next downstroke and upstroke.
+This is a common strum in country and folk music.

 strumming pattern guitar tab